pangeo-data/terraform-deploy/aws-examples/hackweek-infrastructure/deployment-notes/icesat2-hackweek-2020-notes.md

   plots of JupyterHub usage.
 Some can be seen below.
 - Multi-user load testing would be nice.
   - logins https://github.com/yuvipanda/hubtraf not being updated :(
+  - Would be nice to test that the cluster can autoscale correctly with many users logging in prior to the event.
   - run tutorial content with multiple users simultaneously *instead* of just tutorial lead.
 Then you understand typical multi-user performance instead of single user performance.
+  - Not sure of other options.
 - Could consider a “high performance hackweek” option, where each person gets their own dedicated node (e.g. 8 cores, 32 Gb ram, 100Gb scratch drive, GPU? ) and the shared drive is AWS FSX Lustre instead